GiacobboNicola/wp-docker-boilerplate/README.md

 2. In a browser, navigate to `http://localhost:80` to access the WordPress.
 The user is `admin` and the password is `password`.
 You can change these credentials in the `.env` file (see the `sample.env` file as an example).
 3. Run `task stop` to stop the all the containers or `task stop -- CONTAINER_NAME` to stop a specific container.

+## Notes
+1. If you face some permission issues with one of the folder generated when running docker compose (`wordpress` or `mariadb`), you can change the owner of those folder: `sudo chown -R $USER:$USER`.
+2. Instead of generating a new WordPress installation you can simply copy and paste your own WordPress site in `wordpress` folder (a more detailed guide will be available soon).